theBoyus/homeAutomation/doc/timelog.md

 ## 03:00

 Added a library to test with micropython and the pico.
-If it interacts well with the tsl2591 module we have I'll leave to testing tomorrow or someday (TM).
+If it interacts well with the tsl2591 module we have I'll leave to testing in the morning or someday (TM).

+## 15:00

+Working on the website to get the pico integrated.